20+ Dollar Tree Sewing Supplies Worth Buying

 This sheet goes over paper, fabric, you name it, to magnify 3x and make seeing small details easier for sewists with poorer vision.
 You can also find magnifying glasses.

-While it’s probably easier to use these visual aids for sewing I compiled, they cost much more than the $1.25 this sheet does!
+While it’s probably easier to use these other visual aids for sewing I compiled, they cost much more than the $1.25 this sheet does!

 12. Lint Roller